NHERI-SimCenter/WE-UQ/Examples/weuq-0014/README.rst

       :align: center
       :width: 100%

-      Define the computational grid in *Mesh* tab
+      Define the computational grid in the *Mesh* tab

    **Regional Refinements:**